pramodsoman/Movie-App/README.md

 # Movie-App

 Welcome to Movie-App!
-This website allows you to make your movie discovery experience enjoyable and user-friendly.
+This web application allows you to make your movie discovery experience enjoyable and user-friendly.
 It provides a curated list of popular movies by default and allows you to search for specific movies matching your keywords.

 ## Features